 With regard to call quality, the level of satisfied users of 95 % is met in all scenarios, the actual levels being all above 98.5 % except for the busy hour scenario (Scenario S4), where the levels decrease to 95.5 % at most.

-With regard to reliability of the evaluation results, satisfied user rates on the BCCH for the reference case in all investigated scenarios are close to each other (i.e. between 98.5 % and 100%) indicating that still a somewhat longer simulation duration is needed.
+With regard to reliability of the evaluation results, satisfied user rates on the BCCH carrier for the reference case in all investigated scenarios are close to each other (i.e. between 98.5 % and 100%) and are impacted by the handover penalty and handover rate in the different scenarios.

 On the other side the handover rate is significantly reduced along the power reduction, the reduction being in the order of 15…27 % against the reference case depending on the scenario.